 ROAD AND RAIL COMMUNICATION :

 N.H.
 28 Passes through this district.
 It is being converted into Four Lane golden-quardilateral.
-It is connected with Chapra, Siwan and Kaptanganj by meter-gauge Railway-line which is being converted into Broad-gauge.
-The conversion process is in its final stage.
-After conversion the district headquarters shall be directly connected with rest of India.
+It is connected with Chapra, Siwan and Kaptanganj by Broad-guage Railway-line.
+The district headquarters is directly connected with rest of India.

 IMPORTANT PLACES :